 Parts, Labor, and Cost: Dealer vs. DIY Estimates

-You can pursue Aftermarket options to lower parts expense; aftermarket parts may cut $100–$200 versus genuine Toyota components.
+You can pursue aftermarket options to lower parts expense.
+Aftermarket parts may cut $100–$200 versus genuine Toyota components.
 DIY reduces or eliminates labor charges but demands technical competence, proper tools, and methodical diagnostic steps to avoid cascading failures.

-Document the Leak and Work With Your Dealer (TSB00002123)
+Document the Leak and Work With Your Dealer (T-SB-0021-23)

 Short-Term Fixes, Odor Control, and Preventing Future Mold